 Kathey Cramm, Communications Director

 The Communications Director manages and enhances the Auxiliary website.
 She seeks web-based collaborations with other organizations that encourage new members and improve communications.
-She works with Publicity, Community Outreach and Recruitment, Events, and the President on communication issues.
+She works with Publicity, Community Outreach, Events, and the President on communication issues.

 Suzanne Knauf, Publicity Director

 The Publicity Director keeps the Auxiliary image positive within the community by maintaining regular contact with local newspapers, television, and magazines to publicize our accomplishments and events.
 She is also responsible for the creation and maintenance of posters, brochures, and specialty flyers.